To slow the spread of novel coronavirus (COVID-19) and to protect the most vulnerable, restrictions apply around visiting hospitals.

 Some Medical Imaging outpatient requests are being redirected to private radiology providers.
 If this applies, to your appointment, you will be contacted directly by both Gold Coast Health as well as and the private provider.
 Some less-urgent appointments will be cancelled and rescheduled after the COVID-19 response has finished.

 BreastScreen Queensland's Gold Coast service has recommenced routine breast screening, following a temporary suspension of screening.
-The mobile service has returned to The Pines, Elanora.
-If you had a breast screen appointment cancelled, BreastScreen Queensland will be in contact with you to schedule a new appointment.
 We understand some women may have concerns about attending a screening at this time.
 If this is you, please talk to your doctor, who knows you best, about whether breast screening at this time is right for you, based on your individual circumstances.

 BreastScreen Queensland is an important early detection service for women, which reduces illness and death from breast cancer.
 The decision to recommence breast screening is to ensure women can access services as soon as possible, where it is safe to do so.
 The wellbeing of women and our staff is always our top priority.
 A range of strategies are being implemented to minimise and address risk from COVID-19 for women who attend a screening and our staff, including asking all clients to reschedule if they are feeling unwell or are required to self-quarantine or self-isolate due to COVID-19.